shorepine/tulipcc/tulip/ios/README.md

 ./clean.sh
 ./build-simulator.sh # builds release for simulator
 ./build-simulator.sh Debug
 # On first run of the simulator build, you'll want to run ./build-simulator.sh twice as the simulator will still be booting
 # Quit the simulator if you're changing device types (you can set them in ./build-simulator.sh)

 # To build for device
 ./clean.sh
 ./build-device.sh # builds release for device
-./build-device.sh debug
+./build-device.sh Debug
-# You have to click the run button manually in xcode still, TBD
+# You have to click the run button manually in xcode to install/run on device
 ```

 Will pull down SDL source on first run.